KamauFred/Online-Library-Management-System/README.md

 ### User-friendly Interface

-- Intuitive and responsive design for seamless navigation.
+- Intuitive and responsive design for smooth navigation.
 - Easily accessible browse page where users can view and read available books.

 ### Authentication

 - Secure user authentication to protect user accounts and ensure data integrity.

+### Email Validation (Hunter API)

+- Integration with the Hunter API for email validation during user authentication.
+- Utilizes the Hunter API to check the validity of entered email addresses, ensuring accurate and genuine user registration.
+- Enhances data integrity and user experience by preventing registration with invalid or mistyped email addresses.
+- Follow the Hunter API documentation for setup instructions, obtain API keys and configure the integration in your project.

 ### Borrow Page